Plombo/vcromclaim/README.md

   decrypting these games.
 (Though, in theory it should be possible.
 Worst case, one can extract the game as a Wad, run the game in Dolphin's debug mode, dump the RAM, and get the ROM data from there.)
-* NEO GEO: The BIOS used for Neo Geo games (MVS verison for some, AES version for some) is extracted, but many of the support ROMS (e.g. 000-lo.lo, sfix.sfix, etc) are NOT extracted at this time.
+* NEO GEO: The BIOS used for Neo Geo games (MVS version for some, AES version for some) is extracted, but many of the support ROMS (e.g. 000-lo.lo, sfix.sfix, etc) are NOT extracted at this time.
-* Some ROMs have been customized for the VC emulators, and are not playable or have issues in other emulators.
-This includes:
-  * Bio Miracle Bokutte Upa (FDS), Zelda no Densetsu (FDS), and probably most other FDS games on multiple disk sides: The game may glitch when you are supposed to switch disk side.
-When playing on common emulators, Zelda will ask you to press Start (but nothing happens if you do) and Bokutte Upa will show a flashing "WAIT" message.
-In both cases, switching disk side will resume game play.
+* FDS: Many games spanning multiple disk sides will glitch in common emulators when you are supposed to switch side.
+For example, Bio Miracle Bokutte Upa will show a flashing WAIT message and Zelda no Densetsu will show "Press Start" (but nothing happens if you do).
+In both these games, just switching disk will continue the game.
 This is because the ROMs have been modified for the Virtual Console emulator to automatically switch sides.
+* ALL SYSTEMS: Due to reasons unknown, some ROMs are simply different from the real ROMs causing them to glitch or not run in common emulators.
+Known cases:
-  * Mario Tennis (N64) - 8 bytes are different in the middle of the file, making it unplayable in common emulators.
+  * Mario Tennis (N64) - 8 bytes are different in the middle of the file, making it unplayable.
-  * Ogre Battle (N64) - Bytes are different throughout the file, making it unplayable in common emulators.
+  * Ogre Battle (N64) - Many bytes are different throughout the file, making it unplayable.
+  * Shadow of the Ninja (NES) - 2 bytes are different, causing the intro to glitch and freeze.
 * TURBOGRAFX CD: CD audio will play too slow in Mednafen.
 Reencodeing the OGG files to 44.1kHz should make them run correctly.
 * TURBOGRAFX CD: Super Air Zonk does not play.
+* TURBOGRAFX 16/CD: Save games are not extracted at this time.
 * COMMODORE 64 and ARCADE: games cannot be extracted at this time.
-* Save games for Turbografx 16/CD, and Famicom Disk System are not extracted at this time.

 Credits
 -------